anshisinghh/rideshare-fare-prediction/README.md

 We used the **NYC Taxi and Limousine Commission (TLC)** trip record data, specifically the **High Volume For-Hire Vehicle (FHV)** trip data from January and February 2022.
 The dataset comprises around 30 million rows, with each representing a unique trip.

 The dataset is publicly available on the [NYC TLC website](https://www.nyc.gov/assets/tlc/downloads/pdf/2022_summary_data.pdf).

-## Model Training and Evaluating
-You can learn more about our model training and evaluation through our report [writeup.pdf](https://github.com/anshisinghh/rideshare-fare-prediction/blob/main/writeup.pdf).